BenKaehler/q2-makarsa/joss-paper/paper.md

 microbial interactions by using network analysis.

-**q2-makarsa** makes two popular microbial network inference methods, SpiecEasi [@kurtz2015sparse] and FlashWeave [@tackmann2019rapid], available to users of the [QIIME 2](https://qiime2.org/) bioinformatics platform and bundles it with a new tool for visualising the inferred networks and producing publication-ready figures.
+**q2-makarsa** makes two popular microbial network inference methods, SpiecEasi [@kurtz2015sparse] and FlashWeave [@tackmann2019rapid] and a method to obtain node communities based on the Louvain algorithm [@Blondel_2008], available to users of the [QIIME 2](https://qiime2.org/) bioinformatics platform and bundles it with a new tool for visualising the inferred networks and producing publication-ready figures.
 By bringing these methods into the QIIME 2 platform, users can take data from laboratory to plot without breaking QIIME 2's distributed provenance tracking,